iotserver24/codex/website/docs/intro.md

 Choose the perfect AI for each task - GPT-4 for complex logic, Claude for documentation, Gemini for analysis, or free models for experimentation.
 Switch instantly without changing your workflow.

 ### ⚡ **Intelligent Code Generation**
-Express your ideas in natural language and watch as VibeStack Codex generates complete applications, components, and functions with deep understanding of your codebase structure.
+Express your ideas in natural language and watch as CodeX generates complete applications, components, and functions with deep understanding of your codebase structure.

 ### 🔄 **Seamless Workflow Integration**
 Built-in Git integration, automated testing, dependency management, and deployment tools that work together seamlessly in one unified platform.